horankev/sfislands/README.md

 Returning to the dataset used in `sfdep`, we can easily create a smooth of suicides in France in 1830 as follows.
-Since there are no islands, we use `st_bridges()` and it will function like `sfdep:st_contiguity()` except that it automatically adds a contiguity ‘nb’ column to the dataframe.
+Since there are no islands, we use `st_bridges()` and it will function like `sfdep:st_contiguity()` except that it automatically adds a neighbourhood ‘nb’ column to the dataframe.

 ``` r